ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-tutorial-series/learning-ropes-nifi-tutorial2.md

 ### AttributesToJSON

 1\.
-Add the EvaluateJsonPath processor onto the NiFi graph.
+Add the AttributesToJSON processor onto the NiFi graph.
 Connect RouteOnAttribute to AttributesToJSON processor.
 When the Create Connection window appears, select **RouteNearbyNeighborhoods** checkbox.
-Click Apply.
+Click Add.

 2\.
 Open AttributesToJSON configure properties tab and update the properties with the information listed in **Table 4**.